gabredw/cs-215-portfolio/README.md

 [ACLED data Palestine and Israel (2016 - present)](acled-data.csv.zip) - [Source](https://acleddata.com/myacled) <br>
 #### 2.1:
 Do the areas where the largest numbers of Palestinian civilian fatalities occur differ based on Israeli actor type?
-#### 2.2:
-I could do some additional research into statistical indicators of genocide and (likely using additional datasets) use the data to analyze the events in Gaza (this may be a wider scope than is feasible for this project).

 ### Idea 3:
 [Education facilities in Palestine](hotosm_pse_education_facilities_points_geojson.zip) <br>
 [ACLED data Palestine and Israel (2016 - present)](acled-data.csv.zip) - [Source](https://acleddata.com/myacled) <br>
-I saw an article a while back discussing students being targeted by Israeli occupation forces around schools, it could be interesting to look more into that (I know that I cannot determine intent, but it would still be interesting to look at civilian targeting incidents in the vicinity of schools. <br>
+I saw an article a while back discussing students being targeted by Israeli occupation forces around schools, it could be interesting to look more into that (I know that I cannot determine intent, but it would still be interesting to look at civilian targeting incidents in the vicinity of schools). <br>
 Related sources: [source 1](https://www.ohchr.org/en/press-releases/2025/06/israeli-attacks-educational-religious-and-cultural-sites-occupied)

 ### Idea 4: